micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/service/services.md

 ```

 ## <a name="services_msg"/>Message initialization
-Before sending or receiving a message, it may be neccesary to initialize its memory for types with strings or sequences.
+Before sending or receiving a message, it may be necessary to initialize its memory for types with strings or sequences.
 Check the [Handling messages memory in micro-ROS](../../advanced/handling_type_memory/) section for details.

 ## <a name="services_end"/>Cleaning Up